Where To Go When You Need A ‘Great Little Place’Everyone likes saying ‘I know a great little place for dinner’, don’t they?

-- Cosy, intimate restaurants that are pretty small.
+Cosy, intimate restaurants that are pretty small.

 Kind of quiet, but not boring.

 Places you won’t be accosted by 300 selfie sticks and lots of tourists.

-- Restaurants with mains that are mostly under £15.
+Restaurants with mains that are mostly under £20.

 Spots in busy areas that, for one reason or another, you’ve missed.

 Now you have our list of London’s greatest little places, go forth and use it.
 And don’t worry, we won’t be offended if you claim this knowledge as your own.
 We get it.
 Enjoy.

 There’s a ewe’s cheese on the menu of this tapas bar that’s described as having a bold personality.
 We like that.
-Of course, having never met the ewe in question we can’t guarantee it’s true, but we do know that the dishes at this very endearing spot on Upper Street are pretty much guaranteed to make you happy.
+Of course, having never met the ewe in question we can’t guarantee it’s true, but we do know that the dishes at this very endearing Spanish spot on Upper Street are pretty much guaranteed to make you happy.
 This is the kind of place you stumble upon by complete accident (or, by reading this guide) and return to time and time again.
 Go with a group of mates, get lots of ham, oxtail croquettes, the sweet pork stew, churros, and the hazelnut liqueur to finish.
-Be pleased with yourself.

 We want to live inside Rubedo.
-Granted, we’d probably eat more burrata than is good for a human being, but honestly, we’re pretty sure it would be worth it.
+Granted, we’d probably eat more burrata than is good for a human being, but, honestly, we’re pretty sure it would be worth it.
 Plus, we look a lot better in candlelight.
-This Stoke Newington spot has a winning combination of excellent, simple Italian-inspired food and the feeling that you’ve just stepped off a plane somewhere where you need a high SPF and irony-free birkenstocks.
+This Stoke Newington spot has a winning combination of excellent, simple Italian-inspired food, and the feeling that you’ve just stepped off a plane somewhere where you need a high SPF and irony-free Birkenstocks.

 Remember that place you stumbled upon in Lyon several years ago?
-You know, the one that still makes you a little misty eyed whenever you think about how quaint the table cloths were?
-And the memory of their cheese list still visits you in your dreams?
-Well, despite being on a main road in Farringdon, La Ferme has exactly that feel.
+The one that still makes you a little misty-eyed whenever you think about how quaint the tablecloths were?Well, despite being on a main road in Farringdon, La Petite Ferme has exactly that feel.
 Yes, the plants are fake, your table might excessively wobble, and the paintings of random vegetables will probably offend your more modernist friends, but it’s all part of the charm.
-Come here with a few of your favourite people, eat a sh*t tonne of cheese, and witness your mates say ‘isn’t this lovely’ every five minutes as they get progressively hammered on bordeaux, with camembert on their chins.
+Come with a few of your favourite people, eat a tonne of cheese, and witness your mates say “isn’t this lovely” every five minutes as they get progressively hammered on bordeaux, with camembert on their chins.